Ask Adobe Design: How are you using Adobe Firefly?

 “I can quickly generate images on a specific theme or concept which not only sparks ideas but helps me explore visuals I hadn’t even considered.”

-Tomasz Opasinski, Creative Technologist, Machine Intelligence & New Technologies
+Tomasz Opasinski, Creative Technologist, Machine Intelligence & New Technology

 “One of the most exciting possibilities of Firefly is its ability to aid in the ideation process.
 As a creative (prior to Adobe I was a poster designer and was part of more than 560 theatrical, streaming, TV and video game campaigns) I always feel a need to be generating fresh ideas, so I experiment a lot.
 Firefly quickly generates images on a specific theme or concept which not only sparks ideas but helps me explore visuals I hadn’t even considered—it’s like having a design assistant tirelessly generating concepts and visual references, freeing up my time and mental energy to focus on refining and executing my vision.